 When an airline is in the midst of a meltdown, reaching an employee to help you can be the most stressful part of the situation.
 Getting as many irons in the fire as you can is crucial.
 You never know which negotiation method will pay off.

 Book Your Travel to Protect Yourself

 Preparing for the worst all starts from the time you buy your tickets.

-Sure, you could buy a travel insurance policy that’ll help cover some of your additional costs if plans change.
-But if you’ve got the right travel credit card, you don’t need to.
-Just book your flight with a card that comes with travel protection and you’re set – plus you’ll earn some extra points, too.
+Sure, you could buy a travel insurance policy that'll help cover some of your additional costs if plans change.
+But if you've got the right travel credit card, you may not need to.
+Just book your flight with a card that comes with travel protection and you're set – plus you'll earn some extra points, too.